Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 14. They’re avoiding intimacy.

-Real intimacy requires vulnerability, something narcissists struggle with.
+Source: Unsplash Real intimacy requires vulnerability, something narcissists struggle with.
 If things were getting too close or real, they might discard you to avoid these uncomfortable feelings.
-It’s their loss — true connection is what makes relationships worthwhile.
+It’s their loss, of course.
+True connection is what makes relationships worthwhile, and without it, they’re sort of not worth it.

 15. They’re bored.